-Imagine creating that place so that other people will believe it is real
+Imagine creating a space that people believe is real.

-At the heart of every story, there are people.
+At the heart of every story, there are people – and spaces.

-First: there is the creative imagination of the story and/or script; the world as the author sees it.
-Then, there is what the reader imagines it to be – prompted by illustrations.
-Further down the line, there is a complete visual interpretation for TV, stage or film realised by the production leads – the director, producer and production designer.
+First: there is the creative imagination of the story and/or script.
+That is, the world as the author sees it.
+Then, there is what the reader imagines it to be.
+Further down the line, there is a interpretation for TV, stage or film realised by the production leads – the director, producer and production designer.

-The production, stage and event designer’s job is to create a make-believe space; a place and world that ‘seems’ real.
+The production, stage and event designer’s job is to create a space and world that is believable, a place that ‘seems’ real.

-Whenever we watch a quality production we completely lose ourselves in the story.
+When we watch a quality TV or Film production we completely lose ourselves in the story.

-We suspend our sense of reality of the here and now and the fact that we are simply watching; we are not actually there.
+We suspend our sense of reality of the here and now and the fact that we are simply watching.

 In a drama we witness people going through issues, trials, experiences.
-We know how they feel (their angst, jubilation and simmering tensions) but, at any point, we can switch it off.
-We can step away and forget about it.
+We know how they feel (their angst, jubilation and simmering tensions).
+And, we understand how that situation came about.

 A powerful drama speaks to us and will stay with us.
-We may watch it again, and again and recommend it to others because we want them to share that experience with us – and not to miss out.
+We may watch it again, and again.
+We recommend it to others because we want them to share that experience with us – and not to miss out.
 You’ve gotta see it!